peterparkedcar165/regularmod/README.md

 15. Powerful Trigger (Crossbow): +10% Arrow Velocity per level, Max 5.
 Rare.
 16. Photosynthesis (All): Slowly recover durability when standing in sunlight.
 Epic.
 17. Thorny Bulwark (Shield): 25%/50%/75%/100% Chance to deal damage to attacker when blocking with shield, equal to your 25%/50%/75%/100% Attack Damage.
 Max 4.
 Rare.
-18. Shield Bash (Shield): Allows the usage of Shield Bash, left-click while blocking to perform a Shield Bash, damaging the first enemy hit equal to your 25%/50%/75%/100% Attack Damage.
-Max 4.
-Epic.

 ## 🦾 Attributes:
 1. Experience Multiplier